epam/edp-ddm-history-excerptor/README.md

 1. Run application with your favourite IDE or via `java -jar ...` with jar file, created above

 ### License
-report-publisher is Open Source software released under the Apache 2.0 license.
+history-excerptor is Open Source software released under the Apache 2.0 license.